 The reason for these benefits is as follows:

-Better braking: The Porsche 911 (just an example) has always been known for its great braking ability.
+Better braking: The Porsche 911 (just an example, could be a GT40 or Ferrari) has always been known for its great braking ability.
 Many people think its because of their brake technology; but lets think about that for just a moment: Do Porsche calipers pinch Porsche rotors any differently than say Corvette rotors pinch theirs?
 Probably not.
 What Porsche does have is their massive rearward weight distribution at around 60%.
 Having this weight in the back naturally uses all of the tires more efficiently during braking, instead of overloading the front tires which is what tends to happen in a front biased car.
 Needless to say, the rear brakes do more work on a car that has a greater rear weight distribution.

 Better acceleration: With more weight over the rear axle, its obvious that there is going to be more traction.
 Thus, the car can put down more power without spinning the tires.